The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: More definitions and statement of results

 \begin{theorem} Let $F$ be a holomorphic correspondence on $\pro$ and assume that $d_0(F)< d_1(F)$.
 Let $\mu_F$ be the Dinh--Sibony measure associated to $F$.
 Then, ${\rm supp}(\mu_F)$ is disjoint from the normality set of $F$. \end{theorem}

-The principle underlying the proof of the above theorem is as follows.
-For $\norm(F)\neq \varnothing$, we shall show that one can apply Marty's normality criterion in such a manner as to deduce that the volumes of any compact $K\Subset \norm(F)$ with respect to the measures induced by $(F^n)^*(\FS)$ are bounded independent of $n$.
-The result follows from this, together with the fact that $d_1(F) > 1$.
+The ideas behind the proof are as follows.
+For $\norm(F)\neq \varnothing$, we shall show that one can apply Marty's normality criterion in such a manner as to deduce that the volumes of any compact $K\Subset \norm(F)$ given by the measures induced by $(F^n)^*(\FS)$ are bounded independent of $n$.
+The result then follows due to the fact that $d_1(F)^{-n}\to 0$ as $n\to \infty$.

 The situation is {\em very different} when $d_0(F)\geq d_1(F)$.
 To repeat: we should not expect asymptotic equidistribution of preimages in general, even when $d_0(F), d_1(F)\geq 2$, as the holomorphic correspondence $F$ whose graph is the $\pro\times\pro-$completion of the zero set of the rational function $g(z_1,z_2)=z_2^2-(1/z_1^2)$ illustrates.
 We require some dynamically meaningful condition for things to work.
 It is this need that motivates the next few definitions.
 Let $X$ be a compact Hausdorff space and let $f\subset X\times X$ be a relation of $X$ to itself such that $\pi_1(f)=X$.
 For any set $S\subset X$, we write